 Turbinicarpus alonsoi Facts

 - Perhaps most notably, the truly amazing Turbinicarpus alonsoi remains one of those species that has no common name.
 However, this does not negate the fact that this fabulous succulent constitutes an extremely fascinating plant.

 - But, quite sadly, the marvelous species of succulent now faces the very real possibility of extinction.
 This lamentable possibility occurs due to a combination of numerous factors, not all of which are environmental in nature.

 - Firstly, the current natural habitat of the species continues to be severely restricted.
 As a result, the danger of every current threat becomes compounded.
 Secondly, climate change and illegal collecting also pose dire threats to it.

 - Further, due to these many factors, the IUCN, justifiably, currently lists the Turbinicarpus alonsoi as Critically Endangered.
 Finally, current estimates place the number of mature specimens existing in the wild at fewer than 5,000.

 Turbinicarpus alonsoi Physical Description

-First of all, it must be pointed out that the marvelous Turbinicarpus alonsoi does not distinguish itself based on size.
-That’s because it ranks as a physically small specimen.
+It must be pointed out that the marvelous Turbinicarpus alonsoi does not distinguish itself based on size.
+In fact, it ranks as a small specimen.
 Furthermore, unlike some related species, this comparatively tiny plant evolved a highly flattened spherical shape.

-Additionally, the rounded stem of the fascinating succulent does not grow to a large size.
-In fact, this part of the plant only attains an average diameter of 2.4 – 2.75 in (6 – 7 cm).
-Also, the elongated section of this interesting cactus stays small as well.
+Plus, the rounded stem of the succulent does not grow to a large size.
+In fact, this part of the plant attains a diameter of 2.4 – 2.75 in (6 – 7 cm).
+The elongated section of this interesting cactus stays small as well.
 Typically, it reaches a total length of about 4.3 in (11 cm).

-However, the ribs of the plant arrange themselves into an incredible pattern That occurs due to the fact that these develop as a multitude of tubercules.
+But, the ribs of the plant arrange themselves into an incredible pattern.
+These develop as a multitude of tubercules.
 Additionally, these usually reach a length equaling about 0.6 in (15 mm).
 But, in width these same structures average 0.5 in (13 mm) at the base.